-Butler County Foster Grandparents Program
+Butler County Foster Grandparent Program

 About the Program

-The Foster Grandparent Program is part of Senior Corps along with RSVP and Senior Companion Program.
-Senior Corps is administered by the Corporation for National and Community Service, the federal agency that supports service and volunteering programs to improve lives, strengthen communities, and foster civic engagement.
+The Foster Grandparent Program is part of AmeriCorps along with RSVP and Senior Companion Program.
+AmeriCorps Seniors is a branch of AmeriCorps (aka Corporation for National and Community Service), the federal agency that supports service and volunteering programs to improve lives, strengthen communities and foster civic engagement.